Bajo Otra Luz

-"Bajo Otra Luz" (English: "Under Another Light") is a song recorded by Canadian singer-songwriter Nelly Furtado featuring guest vocals from Mexican-American singer-songwriter Julieta Venegas and Spanish singer-rapper La Mala Rodríguez.
+"Bajo Otra Luz" (English: "Under Another Light") is a song recorded by Canadian singer-songwriter Nelly Furtado featuring guest vocals from Mexican singer-songwriter Julieta Venegas and Spanish singer-rapper La Mala Rodríguez.
 It was released on May 4, 2010, as the third and final single and also during a special iTunes promotion counting down to the release of her fourth studio album, Mi Plan.
 The song was written entirely by Venegas and also the song was later released for radio airplay the same day of release.

 Commercial release

 "Bajo Otra Luz" was released as promotional download single on August 31, 2009, as part of the countdown to the release of Mi Plan.
 It was the third track to be lifted for a promotional release.
 The version released to iTunes does not include Julieta Venegas' vocals, as she was unable to record vocals for the single edit due to pregnancy.
 Instead, Spanish singer Celia Palli recorded vocals for the single edit.